 Answering the interview question “What are your salary expectations?” is usually the most complex “dance” in the whole interviewing process.
 It can also be the most dangerous.
-The best strategy is to do your research in advance, know the minimum you can accept (your “walk away” number when the job is not worth it for you), and have your answers ready.
+The best strategy is to do your research in advance, know the minimum you can accept (your “walk away” number when the job is no longer worth it for you), and have your answers ready.

 Deflect the question